radrich/richarmstrong.net/_workouts/double-trouble.md

 ---
 title: Double Trouble!
 subtitle: Draw As Many Combinations From the 2 Sets of Words As You Can
-desc: "This workout is all about combining things together.
+description: "This workout is all about combining things together.
 Draw as many combinations from the 2 sets of words as you can."
 background_color: "#f5483b"
 color: "white"
 index: true